floooh/fips/site/p080_codegen.md

 Note that both functions write a comment in the first line a magic version tag which looks like **#version:2#**.
 The **isDirty()** helper function will look in the first 4 text lines for this magic tag.

+> NOTE: it is possible to provide 'None' as version argument to genutil.isDirty(), in this case, no version check will be performed

 The generated source files will look like this, first the header: